3.12.08

 2. Experience your body as a whole: most of us judge our body parts individually, "my thighs are too fat, my breasts too droopy, my lips too thick."
 Try experiencing your body as a whole, rather than as separate parts that need improvement.

-Instead of trying to conform to the brutal beauty ideal promoted by the media, experiment with finding a style or look that expresses something about yourself and feels good to yo
+3. Find your own style or look: Instead of trying to conform to the brutal beauty ideal promoted by the media, experiment with finding a style or look that expresses something about yourself and feels good to you.

-Reject the imposed ideals that womanhood must be suppressed.
+4. Embrace your curves: Reject the imposed ideals that womanhood must be suppressed.
 If you have a curvy body, embrace your curves as symbols of power and pride!

-Instead of being aware of what is going on inside of you or around you, try practicing mindfulness, look for what you can do for others, service brings mo
+5. Recognize how much time you worry about how you look: Instead of being aware of what is going on inside of you or around you, try practicing mindfulness, look for what you can do for others, service brings more happiness than wearing a desired size ever will.

-Give up reading magazines (especially fashion magazines!) watching television, or surfing the internet.
+6. Give up the media for a week: Give up reading magazines (especially fashion magazines!) watching television, or surfing the internet.
 When you get the urge to click the remote control, go for a walk or invite a friend over.
 At the end of the week, notice if you feel differently about yourself.

-If you have an image of perfection in your head to which you're constantly comparing yourself, get rid of it.
+7. Kill your inner supermodel: If you have an image of perfection in your head to which you're constantly comparing yourself, get rid of it.
 You think your nose is too big?
 Compared to whose?
-You consider your str
+You consider your stretch marks flaws?
+Where is it written that our bodies should be free of lines or marks or scars?
+Such bodies do not exist in real life!

 For more information please click here.